Thai Massage clients come in all types

 After all, if they want to pay for talking, that is their decision.
 And it is none of my business to decide what is right for them and what they should do.

 Alternatively, you can gently suggest that they will get more out of the session if they don’t talk that much.
 The problem is that you don’t know if that is true.
-Maybe they really need to talk to someone more than experience the massage.
+Maybe they really need to talk to someone more than experience your Thai Massage.

 4. The therapist as counselor